-Today we will certainly hear about voting-machine errors, possible coercion and perhaps even a couple cries of vote tampering.
-But the modern election process is relatively incorruptible, even tranquil, compared to the riots and ballot stuffing and outright vote forging of yore.
+Today’s modern election process is relatively incorruptible, even tranquil, compared to the riots and ballot stuffing and outright vote forging of yore.
 Nobody openly destroys ballots in the street anymore, and that’s a good thing.
-(Maybe it’s done more quietly today.)

-Few elections in New York City were as chaotic as that very first mayoral election in 1834.
+And no election in New York City has been as chaotic — or as bloody — as that very first mayoral election in 1834.

 From a biography on Martin Van Buren: “[Lawrence], the crying congressman, the weeping stock-jobber could have resigned had he disliked the party drill — but it brought him plunder, and he blubbered and held on, and afterwards he lent his name as a candidate for the mayoralty to uphold the gamblers he voted with in public…”

-With thousands gathered outside City Hall, the election results were announced — Lawrence had defeated the Whig candidate Guilian Verplanck by a mere 180 votes!
+With thousands gathered outside City Hall, the election results were announced — Lawrence had defeated the Whig candidate Guilian Verplanck by less than 200 votes!

 New Yorkers had at last exercised their direct right to vote for mayor.
 And in the end — after days of riots and tumult, an election process singular in its chaos — New Yorkers voted in “the crying congressman.”